-Rachel Waller is a very healthy example of what daily tai chi, a good diet and a balanced lifestyle can offer.
-She doesn't look 40, does she?
+Rachel is a very healthy example of what daily tai chi, a good diet and a balanced lifestyle can offer.
+She doesn't look 45, does she?

 Taekwondo black belt

-Rachel studied with the Sarawak Taekwondo Association (ITF) and passed her first taekwondo black belt in 1994.
-She went on to become president of the club.
+She began learning taekwondo with the Sarawak Taekwondo Association (ITF), passed her first taekwondo black belt in 1994, and eventually became the president of the club.

 Living in the UK

 Rachel competed for a scholarship from Shell, and won.
 This enabled her to study at the prestigious Kolej Tuanku Ja'afar school before gaining a place at Durham University in 1997.